 Your patients probably won’t care about this.
 They’ll likely just want to stop sweating so much.

-Explain that, just like Botox® can prevent directions given by the brain from reaching the intended muscle, it can also act as a shield for sweat glands.
+Explain that, just like Botox® (botulinum toxin) can prevent directions given by the brain from reaching the intended muscle, it can also act as a shield for sweat glands.

 It is particularly helpful for excessive localized sweating in the patient’s armpits, feet or hands.